-Samsung launched the SDK for their Bada OS to their partner developers back in January 2010, now Samsung has made the SDK publicly available to all developers.
+Samsung launched the SDK for their Bada OS to their partner developers back in January 2010.
+Now, Samsung has made the SDK publicly available to all developers, opening up new opportunities for innovation and creativity in the mobile app development space.

-The Samsung Bada SDK is in beat, and it comes with everything developers need to program applications for their Bada OS, and anyone can register for a developer account and their is no fee associated with it.
+The Samsung Bada SDK is currently in beta, and it comes with everything developers need to program applications for their Bada OS.
+Anyone can register for a developer account, and there is no fee associated with it, making it accessible to a wide range of developers from hobbyists to professionals.

 via Into Mobile